-

 What the Schneiders Did Next

 Upon landing in the new colony on September 5th 1864, Henry and Rosine applied for their own land.
-Five months after they had first set foot on Australian soil on the 18th February 1865,
+Five months after they had first set foot on Australian soil on the 18th February 1865,their application for Land Order 488 in both their names was accepted.
+That was rather timely because six months later Johann's father, mother, two brothers and three sisters all arrived on August 17th of that year.

 The Victoria Tunnel